-4(f)(8) Lease term.
+4(f)(8) Lease Term

 1. Definition.
-Under § 213.4(f)(8) the "lease term" refers to the number of periodic payments.
+Under $\S 213.4(f)(8)$ the "lease term" refers to the number of periodic payments.

-4(g) Early termination.
+4(g) Early Termination

-- 4(g)(1) Conditions and disclosure of charges. - 1.
-Reasonableness of charges.
-See the commentary to §213.4(q). - 2.
+4(g)(1) Conditions and Disclosure of Charges

+- 1. Reasonableness of charges.
+See the commentary to § 213.4(q). - 2.
 Description of the method.
-A full description of the method of determining an early termination charge is required by the regulation.
-Lessors should attempt to provide consumers with clear and understandable descriptions of their early termination charges.
-Descriptions that are full, accurate, and not intended to be misleading will comply with the regulation, even if complex.
+Section 213.4(g)(1) requires a full description of the method of determining an early termination charge.
+The lessor should attempt to provide consumers with clear and understandable descriptions of its early termination charges.
+Descriptions that are full, accurate, and not intended to be misleading will comply with § 213.4(g)(1), even if the descriptions are complex.
 In providing a full description of an early termination method, a lessor may use the name of a generally accepted method of computing the unamortized cost portion (also known as the "adjusted lease balance") of its early termination charges.
 For example, a lessor may state that the "constant yield" method will be utilized in obtaining the adjusted lease balance, but must specify how that figure, and any other term or figure, is used in computing the total early termination charge imposed upon the consumer.
 Additionally, if a lessor refers to a named method in this manner, the lessor must provide a written explanation of that method if requested by the consumer.
 The lessor has the option of providing the explanation as a matter of course in the lease documents or on a separate document. - 3.
+Timing of written explanation of a named method.
+While a lessor may provide an address or telephone number for the consumer to request a written explanation of the named method used to calculate the adjusted leased balance, if at consummation a consumer requests such an explanation, the lessor must provide a written explanation at that time.
+If a consumer requests an explanation after consummation, the lessor must provide a written explanation within a reasonable time after the request is made. - 4.
 Default.
-When default is also a condition for early termination of a lease, default charges must be disclosed under § 213.4(g)(1).
-See the commentary to § 213.4(q). - 4.
+When default is a condition for early termination of a lease, default charges must be disclosed under § 213.4(g)(1).
+See the commentary to § 213.4(q). - 5.
 Lessee's liability at early termination.
-When the lessee is liable for the difference between the unamortized cost and the realized value at early termination, the amount or the method of determining the amount of the difference must be disclosed under § 213.4(g)(1). - 4(h) Maintenance responsibilities. - 1.
-Standards for wear and use.
-No disclosure is required if a lessor does not impose standards for wear and use (such as excess mileage). - 2.
-Amount or method of determining excess mileage charges.
-In a motor vehicle lease, a description of the method for calculating excess mileage charges may not be disclosed if a specific amount for excess mileage has been established.
+When the lessee is liable for the difference between the unamortized cost and the realized value at early termination, the method of determining the amount of the difference must be disclosed under § 213.4(g)(1).

+4(h) Maintenance Responsibilities

+1. Standards for wear and use.
+No disclosure is required if a lessor does not set standards or impose charges for wear and use (such as excess mileage).

-4(i) Purchase option.
+4(i) Purchase Option

 1. Mandatory disclosure of no purchase option.
 Generally the lessor need only make the specific required disclosures that apply to a transaction.
-In the case of the purchase option disclosure, however, a lessor must disclose affirmatively that the lessee has no option to purchase the leased property when the purchase option is inapplicable.
+In the case of a purchase option disclosure, however, a lessor must disclose affirmatively that the lessee has no option to purchase the leased property if the purchase option is inapplicable.